Colin Miskelly: Biography

 Miskelly's special area of interest is the New Zealand snipe (Coenocorypha).
 In 2002, a revision of the genus carried out in collaboration with Trevor Worthy led to the elevation of the former subspecies Coenocorypha aucklandica iredalei, Coenocorypha aucklandica huegeli and Coenocorypha aucklandica barrierensis to species status.
 In 2010 he and Allan J. Baker (1943–2014) described the subspecies Coenocorypha aucklandica perseverance.

 In 2018, Miskelly was part of a team of scientists that first described the critically endangered diving petrel species Whenua Hou diving petrel (Pelecanoides whenuahouensis) from Codfish Island / Whenua Hou.
 This taxon was originally considered a population of the broad-billed guillemot petrel (Pelecanoides georgicus).

 Over the period November 2023 to March 2024, Miskelly undertook a trek along the full 3,000 km length of the Te Araroa Trail from Cape Reinga to Bluff making observations of birds at 2 km intervals along the way.
 The observations were reported progressively in blog posts during the walk.

+As of September 2026, Miskelly has authored 104 publications in the journal Notornis.